CudaText-addons/cuda_extract_strings/readme/readme.txt

 Plugin for CudaText.
 Provides functionality to search in lines and to extract/filter lines with the matches.
-The component was inherited from the dialog "Extract Strings" like in SynWrite.
+"Extract strings" functionality was inherited from SynWrite.

 Plugin features
 ---------------

-- "Extract Strings..."
-Dialog
+* "Extract Strings..." command

-Use this dialog to find by regular expression, substrings in the current editor, after you found the matches, you have the option to copy them to clipboard or copy to new tab.
+Use this dialog to find, by regular expression, substrings in the current document.
+After you found some matches, you have the buttons to copy them to clipboard or copy to a new tab.

 This dialog also has the button "Reg.ex. for e-mail" which sets a common regular expression to find e-mails.

-- "Extract e-mails to new tab" command
+* "Extract e-mails to new tab" command

-Use this command directly to found and all e-mail matches and copy them to a new tab.
+Use this command to find and all e-mails in the current document, and copy them to a new tab.
+It doesn't show any dialogs, so it's faster to use than "Extract Strings".

-- "Filter lines..."
-Dialog
+* "Filter lines..." command

-Use this dialog to find in current editor tab, all lines containing a simple string or a regular expression string.
-This dialog has the next options:
+Use this dialog to find in the current document all lines containing a simple string or a regular expression string.
+Command puts all matched lines to a new tab.
+Dialog has the following options:

-	* Reg.ex - Checkbox to specify that the entered string is a regular expression.
+	* Reg.ex. - Specify that the filter-string is a regular expression.
-	* Ignore case - Checkbox to set the search to ignore the case for the entered string.
+	* Ignore case - Perform case-insensitive search.
 	* Sort output - The new tab with the results will contain the lines sorted.
-	* Include line numbers - Add to matches lines a leading string containing the line number with the pattern [##].
+	* Include line numbers - Add to resulting lines the prefix containing the line number in the form [###] (width depends on maximal line count).
-	* Keep lexer - The lines with the matches preserves the current editor lexer.
+	* Keep lexer - The output tab will have the same lexer as the source tab.
-	* Save options - Remember current selected options in the next command execution.
+	* Save options - Remember current options in dialog, for the next dialog showing.
-	* Number of lines before match - Simulate the option as "grep -B #" linux command.
+	* Number of lines before match - Simulate the option "grep -B #" from Linux.
-	* Number of lines after match - Simulate the option as "grep -A #" linux command.
+	* Number of lines after match - Simulate the option "grep -A #" from Linux.

 About